Sparkathon-the-hustlers/Tech_Hustlers-Sparkathon-/README.md

 # Tech_Hustlers-Sparkathon-
-This will be our 'Sparkathon hackathon project
+This will be our 'Sparkathon' hackathon project